United States v. John (1978): Major Crimes Act

 Because Native American tribes were considered sovereign, crimes committed by Indians against Indians were not subject to federal or state jurisdiction, but were handled by tribal law.
-In 1881, a Brulé Sioux named Crow Dog shot an killed another Indian, Spotted Tail, on the Great Sioux Reservation in South Dakota.
+In 1881, a Brulé Sioux named Crow Dog shot and killed another Indian, Spotted Tail, on the Great Sioux Reservation in South Dakota.
 Crow Dog was tried in federal court for murder, found guilty, and was sentenced to hang.
 He petitioned for a writ of habeas corpus to the Supreme Court.

 In Ex Parte Crow Dog, the Supreme Court found that the federal government did not have jurisdiction to try the case.
 Crow Dog was ordered released, having made restitution under tribal law to Spotted Tail's family, as was considered acceptable within the tribe.

 In response to Ex Parte Crow Dog, Congress passed the Major Crimes Act in 1885.
 The Act provided that the federal government had exclusive jurisdiction over certain Indian on Indian crimes when the crimes were committed in "Indian country."
 In 1886, the Act was upheld by the Supreme Court in United States v.
 Kagama.